djthorpe/gopi/README.md

   * `log_example.go` Demonstates how to write your own logger class.
 In this case it logs to a file rather than to the console.

+# What's Next?

+Read the remaining documentation on the various functions of `gopi`.
+To read about getting general information about your device, read [DEVICE](doc/DEVICE.md).
+To read about input devices, read [INPUT](doc/INPUT.md).
+To read about opening displays, creating windows and resources, read [DX](doc/DX.md).
+To use OpenVG which provides you with Vector Graphics operations, read [OpenVG](doc/OpenVG.md).
+To use the GPIO peripheral port, read [GPIO](doc/GPIO.md).

 # License

 This repository is released under the BSD License.
 Please see the file